Bhup-GitHUB/StartDB/Readme.md

 - `list` - List all keys in the database
 - `checkpoint` - Create a checkpoint (truncate WAL)
 - `recover` - Recover from crash (replay WAL)
+- `begin` - Begin a new transaction
+- `commit` - Commit the current transaction
+- `rollback` - Rollback the current transaction
+- `status` - Show transaction status
 - `version` - Show version information

 ### Storage Options